Sian-Lee-SA/StudioOne-LaunchKey-Mini-MK3/README.md

 ![HUI Scene](https://via.placeholder.com/24/38FFCC/000000?text=+)
 #### HUI Scene

 HUI scene is like a mixer console.
 Triggering SSM will change the lower toggle rows for the columned track to be either Monitor, Record Arm, Solo or Mute.
 A lighter color on the lower pad means the toggle is off for that track while a darker color is toggled on.
 The pads and knobs are organised in columns and each column is assigned to a track bank.
+This scene will automatically display the console view when active.

-> This scene automatically displays the console view
+> Currently this layout uses the remote bank.
+An unedited remote back automatically reflects the standard bank layout.

 ![stop-solo-mute-button](./resources/ssm-button.png)